kohrongying/terraform-practice/readme.md

 * ECS with fargate (fargate will manage ec2 instances)
   - [Fargate with task networking](https://aws.amazon.com/blogs/compute/task-networking-in-aws-fargate/)
 * ECS with EC2 - may use ASG to define cluster
+* Wanted to create a shared iam role for modules - unable to do conditional creation (terraform supports declarative style - should be explicit if resource is created or referenced)
+* [Synthetics not out for terraform aws provider](https://github.com/terraform-providers/terraform-provider-aws /issues/11145) -> could use other [monitoring tools](https://docs.aws.amazon.com/AmazonECS/latest/developerguide
+/monitoring-automated-manual.html) for ecs
+* Synthetics - creating a canary.
+Use vpc, private subnets and provide loadbalancer dns.
+It somehow just works.
+Creates a lambda function and ENIs => have to remember to delete them manually